tinacms/tina.io/content/blog/upgrade-notice-tinacms-github-packages.md

 **Stateless Token Synchronization** works by storing a CSRF token as an httpOnly cookie and sending an encrypted (signed by the server's secret _Signing Key_) token that is the amalgamation of the CSRF token and the authentication token provided by Github.
 This amalgamated token is then stored client-side in local storage and sent to the proxy in a bearer authentication header.
 Then, server-side, the amalgamated token is decrypted and the CSRF tokens are compared to make sure they match.
 If all is well, the authentication token is extracted and the call is completed.

-This new pattern help mitigate CSRF attacks and provides the authentication token in an encrypted format, all done statelessly.
+This new pattern helps mitigate CSRF attacks and provides the authentication token in an encrypted format, all done statelessly.

 ## Upgrading to the new flow